ddrscott/ddrscott.site/docs/blog/2023/wordy-passwords.md

 ## Alternative Word List

-We experimented with other word lists. [doyle.txt](https://www.dataturd.com/words/doyle.txt) contains words from Sherlock Holmes.
-Source code for how the word list was built is [here](https://github.com/ddrscott/wordy-passwords)
+We experimented with other word lists. [doyle.txt](https://www.dataturd.com/words/doyle.txt) contains words extracted from books featuring Sherlock Holmes.
+Source code for how the word list was built is located at https://github.com/ddrscott/wordy-passwords .

 Feel free to search the Internet for other word lists.